Chapter 3 : 02: My Little Ana

 Illyana stepped towards the two plush hunter green armchairs, hoping to see her mother curled up under a blanket in one of them.
 She knew before she even reached the couches that her mother would not be there.

-As she peered over the armchairs, seeing nothing but her old baby blanket hung precariously over the side of one of them, Illyana suddenly spotted a piece of rubbish on the table.
-She ran around the chair and over to it.
+As she peered over the armchairs, seeing nothing but her old baby blanket hung precariously over the side of one of them, Illyana suddenly spotted a piece of parchment on the table.
+She ran around the chair and over to it, her heartbeat leaping into her throat.

-She began to read the parchment and heard her mother's voice reciting the lines in her heard.
+Illyana to read the parchment and heard her mother's voice reciting the lines in her head:

 "Remember, my little Ana, that you must be brave now.
 If not for yourself darling, then...then be brave for me, as I will be brave for you.
 There is no other way anymore, not now.
 I am sorry, but I must leave you, my darling Ana.
 I love you and will hold you in my mind and heart for the rest of my days."